Photography terms

 Exposure

-It is a quantity of light in an image.
+This is the amount of light in an image.
 It is determined by the three parameters of the exposure triangle: ISO sensitivity, aperture and shutter speed.
-We talk about under/over-exposure.
-Read our article on exposure in photography (full article).
+We talk about underexposure and overexposure.
+Read our full article on exposure in photography.

 Exposure time

-Also known as shutter speed, it’s the duration to take a picture, measured in seconds or minutes.
+Also known as shutter speed, this is the time it takes to capture a photo, measured in fractions of a second, seconds or minutes.
 It is part of the exposure triangle.
-Below a given shutter speed, handheld photography is impossible.
+Below a certain shutter speed, handheld photography becomes impossible without blur.

 Focal length

 This is an optical property of a lens, measured in millimeters.
-It measures the distance between your camera sensor and the optical center of a lens.
+It measures the distance between the camera sensor and the optical center of the lens.
 Focal length determines the angle of view of your shot.

 Foreground

 Unlike the background, this is simply the area in front of your subject.
-You can choose to blur this foreground to have an aesthetic effect, for example.
+You can choose to blur the foreground for an aesthetic effect, for example.

 FPS

-Also known as “Frames pers second”, it determines how many images the camera can shot per second.
+Also known as “frames per second,” this determines how many images a camera can shoot per second.

 Framing

-Action of placing a subject into a scene, within the camera viewfinder.
-You can change the orientation of the image in a vertical/horizontal format.
-It contributes to the composition of an image.
+The act of placing a subject within a scene through the camera viewfinder.
+You can also change the image orientation, using either vertical or horizontal format.
+Framing contributes directly to image composition.

 Filters

-Accessories more or less essential (according to some…) to give certain desired effects while shooting.
-To mention only the main ones: polarizing filter, neutral density filter (ND), graduated neutral density filter (GND).
-I rather use them than spending time behind a computer in post-processing.
+Accessories that are more or less essential, depending on who you ask, and that create specific effects while shooting.
+The main ones include polarizing filters, neutral density filters (ND) and graduated neutral density filters (GND).
+Personally, I would rather use them in the field than spend too much time correcting things on a computer in post-processing.

 Flare

-It is considered as a stray light caused by an optical defect of a lens.
-It can appear as a colored blur or occasional spots.
+This is stray light caused by an optical behavior of the lens.
+It can appear as colored haze, blur or occasional spots.

 Flash